pclus/multilayerLFP/README.md

 plot 'mov_pre.dat' u 1:(-1e-5):(0):(2e-5) w vectors nohead lc 'gray' , 'pre1.dat' ev 10 w l lc 1 lw 1
 ```

-## Bipolar and CSD
+## Bandpass filter, bipolar, and CSD

-The Julia code `analysis.jl` contains the functions `compute_bipolar()` and `compute_csd()`
+The Julia code `analysis.jl` contains the functions `bandpass_filter()`, `compute_bipolar()`, and `compute_csd()`
-that read the original LFP data and compute, respectively, the bipolar potential
+that read and filter the original LFP data and compute, respectively, the bipolar potential
 differences and the CSD:

+- `bandpass_filter()` applies a Butterworth filter of order 3 to bandpass the original LFP data between 1-300Hz.
+This does not affect most of the frequency analysis (since we work in frequencies below 200Hz), but significantly reduces the noisy fluctuations.

-- `compute_bipolar()` computes the first derivative along each column of the prove.
+- `compute_bipolar()` computes the first derivative along each column of the prove of the filtered data.
 Therefore, in the `bipolar_<flag>.bin` binary files the 4 first and the 4 last channels
 are missing.
 So there are 376 channels in the binaries, and `read_channel(id,t0,tf,"bipolar_pre")` reads the bipolar data for channel `id+4`.

-- `compute_csd()` computes the CSD using Poisson's equation.
+- `compute_csd()` computes the CSD using Poisson's equation on the filtered data.
 It can only be calculated within the inner columns of the prove.
 Therefore, in `csd_<flag>.bin` only 384/2-2=190 channels are computed (the two inner columns minus
 the first and last row, i.e., channels 1 and 384).
 The relation between what is passed to `read_channel` and the actual
 channel is given in the following table: